We Are the In Crowd

 We Are the In Crowd is an American rock band from Poughkeepsie, New York, formed in 2009.
 It consists of Taylor Jardine, Jordan Eckes, Mike Ferri, Rob Chianelli, and Cameron Hurley.
 They released their debut EP, Guaranteed to Disagree, in 2010, and followed it up with their first full-length album, Best Intentions, in 2011.
 Their second full-length album, Weird Kids, was released in 2014.
 The band announced a hiatus in February 2016.
 They have since performed at Slam Dunk Festival 2021, and When We Were Young Festival in 2024.

+In 2025, Terry Bezer of Screen Rant included the band in his list of "10 Forgotten Pop-Punk Bands Who Deserve To Be Better Remembered".

 History

 The band was formed in 2006.

 In April 2009, We Are the In Crowd's Myspace page was hacked.
 The hacker was an ex-member of the band and deleted all of their friends and music.
 The news attracted the attention of someone at Hopeless Records who contacted the band shortly after.
 Jardine made a video on YouTube announcing the hack.

 On November 10, 2009, the group announced their signing with Hopeless Records as "The In Crowd" and released their first single "For the Win" on iTunes.
 The band changed their name to "We Are the In Crowd" due to trademark issues with a reggae band from the seventies who were also called "The In Crowd".

 In February 2010, We Are the In Crowd recorded their debut Hopeless Records EP with producers Zack Odom and Kenneth Mount (All Time Low, Mayday Parade, Jimmy Eat World, Cartel).
 The EP, titled Guaranteed To Disagree, was released on June 8, 2010.

 We Are the In Crowd entered the studio in early May 2011 to begin recording their full-length debut.
 On August 3, 2011, it was announced the album would be titled Best Intentions, with a release date of October 4.
 It debuted on the U.S. Billboard 200 at No. 122.
 The band toured with acts such as All Time Low and Mayday Parade, and have appeared at Warped Tour in 2010 and 2012, and festivals such as Leeds.
 In 2013, the band toured around much of the world, including the UK.